Unlimited Edition (album)

-Unlimited Edition is a compilation album by the band Can.
-Released in 1976 as a double album, it was an expanded version of the 1974 LP Limited Edition on United Artists Records which, as the name suggests, was a limited release of 15,000 copies (tracks 14–19 were added).
-The album collects unreleased music from throughout the band's history from 1968 until 1976, and both the band's major singers (Damo Suzuki and Malcolm Mooney) are featured.
+Unlimited Edition is a compilation album by the krautrock band Can, released by Harvest Records in 1976 as a double album.
+Beforehand, United Artists Records released Limited Edition LP in 1974, which was a limited release of 15,000 copies.
+Unlimited Edition is a re-release of Limited Edition, adding tracks 14–19 tracks.

+The compilations collect unreleased music across the band's history from 1968 to 1975, and feature both of the band's major singers (Damo Suzuki and Malcolm Mooney).
 The cover photos were taken among the Elgin Marbles in the Duveen Gallery of the British Museum.